 Take a look at our top tips on preparing for your MMIs:

 Congratulations if you've been shortlisted for an MMI, and for reaching this stage following our rigorous shortlisting process.

 Our Admissions Team will have sent you information for booking and attending your MMI.
 Please make sure you read it thoroughly.

 Interview days can be nerve-wracking and we encourage you to allow plenty of time for travelling.
 Due to the tight schedules we work to, if you're delayed, we may not be able to interview you.

-If someone is accompanying you to your interview, we'll ask them to wait in our central seating area, which has a coffee/canteen outlet.
+If someone is accompanying you to your interview, we'll ask them to wait in our central seating area, which has refreshments available from vending machines.

 Our Admissions Team will register you and ask to see the original documentation that you uploaded onto your applicant portal: